 Many factors can affect your sense of body image.
 Here are a few examples;

 - Admiring ‘dream bodies’ means that we develop body ideals.
-Almost everyone is guilty of looking at a celebrity and thinking “I would kill for a body like that” or “why can’t my body be like that?!”
-While having goals and aiming to be healthy is good, we often compare ourselves to this ideal (even if it is not realistic) and forget to show love to the bodies that we DO have.
+Almost everyone is guilty of looking at a celebrity at some point and thinking “I would kill for a body like that”.
+We often compare ourselves to these ideals (even if it is not realistic, and often not even real – cheers Photoshop and Facetune!) and forget to show love to the bodies that we DO have.

 - How often we compare ourselves to others.
 This can be damaging to our body image as it can lead to negative thoughts about ourselves, if we feel someone else has something that we don’t.

 - The experience of sexual, physical, verbal and emotional abuse can result in a negative body image.
-This may even include something that seems minor, like a playground bully teasing you about your skinny legs or frizzy hair when you were young, or more serious situations of abuse, prejudice or discrimination.
+This may even include something that seems minor, like a playground bully teasing you about your appearance when you were young, or more serious situations of abuse, prejudice or discrimination.

 Research has shown links between poor body image and sexual anxiety, resulting in being less satisfied with your sex life.
 How you feel about your body and how you feel about having sex often go hand in hand, as you are sharing your body with someone else, and this can make you feel worried and a little paranoid.
 We all know how difficult it is to relax and enjoy yourself if you are feeling self-conscious.
 Millions of people around the world experience this problem, and their sex lives can suffer as a result.